Another topic that’s been coming up a lot recently is the topic of sitting.

 But remember, everyone is different.

-I’ve had people email me and say that sitting is the worst thing for them, and they find relief from walking around.
+I’ve heard people say that sitting is the worst thing for them, and they find relief from walking around.
 For me, walking was always extremely painful if my joints are out of alignment, and in those moments, I could actually relieve most of my pain by sitting or lying on the right surface.

 It’s not just about chairs: modifying the various surfaces in your life.